Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationIdentifier } from '@azure/communication-common';
 import { CommunicationIdentifierKind } from '@azure/communication-common';
-import { CommunicationIdentifierKind as CommunicationIdentifierKind_2 } from '@azure/communication-signaling';
 import { CommunicationTokenCredential } from '@azure/communication-common';
 import { CommunicationUserIdentifier } from '@azure/communication-common';
 import { CommunicationUserKind } from '@azure/communication-common';